buffer/thug/doc/source/usage.rst

         -rw-r--r-- 1 buffer buffer 878 Jul  2 19:15 d26b9b1a1f667004945d1d000cf4f19e

-The file *analysis.xml* contains the URL analysis results saved in MAEC format (please refer to http://maec.mitre.org for additional details).
-Please note that all the files downloaded during the URL analysis are saved in this directory based on their Content-Type for convenience.
+If the MAEC 1.1 logging mode is enabled, the file *analysis.xml* contains the URL analysis results saved in MAEC 1.1 format (please refer to http://maec.mitre.org for additional details).
+Please note that all the files downloaded during the URL analysis are saved in this directory based on their Content-Type for convenience (if the File logging mode is enabled).

 Moreover if MongoDB is installed the information you can see in this directory are saved in the database instance too.
 Let's take a deeper look using pymongo (you can get the same result by